polyphony-chat/.github/SPECIFICATION.md

 ## 2.2 Federation-JWT and Signing Key

-A home server may choose to rotate a users signing key/JWT token at any time.
-When this happens, the home server will send a new JWT token and signing key to the user.
-The user's client will have to save these updated tokens, and use them when communicating with other servers.
-The home server has to keep track of the old JWT token and signing key, and use them to verify messages that were signed with the old key.
+A home server may choose to rotate a users signing key at any time.
+When this happens, the home server will send a new signing key to the user.
+The user's client will have to save this updated key and use it when communicating with other servers.
+The home server has to keep track of the old signing key, and use it to verify messages that were signed with the old key.

 The JWT and signing key both should be generated using the ed25519 algorithm.
-Both keys should be signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys and JWTs.
+Both keys should be signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.

 ## 2.3 Reducing network strain when verifying signatures